Docs - Data Management

 You can use the copy buttons to copy data between two instances.
 The source instance can be stopped/inactive.
 The destination instance will need to have open port mappings and be active.
 See complete constraints below.

-Click the copy button on the source instance and then on the destination instance to bring up the folder dialogue.
+Click the copy button on the source instance and then on the destination instance to bring up the copy dialogue.
+For docker-based instances you will see the following folder dialogue.

 Pick the folders where you want to copy to/from.
 Leave a '/' at the end of the source directory to copy all the files inside into the target directory, vs nesting a copy of the source dir into the target dir.